Skip to main content

 Q2 – 2023 $486 million

-The Average Revenue Per User (ARPU) is a critical metric for evaluating a company’s revenue generation efficiency.
+The average revenue per user (ARPU) is a critical metric for evaluating a company’s revenue generation efficiency.
 It is obtained by dividing the total revenue for a given period by the average of Net Cumulative Funded Accounts for that same period.

 Robinhood profit

 Robinhood has not reported a net profit since its inception, apart from a modest $7.4 million in 2020.
-The company suffered a significant net loss of -$3,686.4 million in 2021, while its losses decreased to -$1,028 million in 2022, yet it is still unprofitable.
-These financial results emphasize the challenges Robinhood has encountered in expanding its business, growing its market share and dealing with regulatory scrutiny.
+The company suffered a significant net loss of -$3,686.4 million in 2021, while its losses decreased to -$1,028 million in 2022, and it is still unprofitable.

 Robinhood Profit 2017 -$6.1 million